Defxult/reactionmenu/README.md

 ```py
 from reactionmenu import ButtonsMenu, ComponentsButton
 ```
 It should be noted that those two classes are the only classes that should be used when creating a Buttons pagination menu.
-All other classes in this package are *not* related and should not be used when creating a `ButtonsMenu`
+All other classes in this library are *not* related and should not be used when creating a `ButtonsMenu`

 ```py
 menu = ButtonsMenu(ctx, menu_type=ButtonsMenu.TypeEmbed)